 One of the best ways to strengthen weak belief systems is to ask a set of effective questions that will bring about a wave of new confidence.

 Your beliefs are weak because they have very few resources and references tied to them.
 Questions will help you to strengthen these references and attract the resources you need to turn your weak beliefs into empowering action oriented convictions.

 The Quality of the Questions You Ask is Critical

 The quality of the questions we consistently ask on a daily basis has an incredibly profound impact on our lives.
 In fact, where we are in our lives at this very moment, is very much a direct reflection of the questions we have habitually and unconsciously asked ourselves over time.

-If you are not happy or fulfilled with one or more areas of your life, then it could very well result from a limiting set of questions that you have been asking yourself over the past few weeks, months, years or decades that have shapes your current life circumstances.
+If you are not happy or fulfilled with one or more areas of your life, then it could very well result from a limiting set of questions that you have been asking yourself over the past few weeks, months, years or decades that have shaped your current life circumstances.

 The first key here is to acknowledge your current life predicament and identify the habitual unconscious questions that have brought you to this point in your life.